wxllow/applemusicrp/README.md

-**NOTE: There is support for macOS versions before Catalina in 1.1.0 however it is not tested as I do not have access to an intel mac...**

 # AppleMusicRP - Apple Music Discord Rich Presence

+**NOTE: There is support for macOS versions before Catalina in 1.1.0 however it is not tested as I do not have access to an Intel Mac...**

 A simple and light-weight menu bar application providing Discord Rich Presence support for Apple Music/iTunes!
-(Currently only for macOS!)
+(Currently only for macOS *but Windows support is almost here*!)

 ## Highlights

 - Light-weight (Uses only 0.5% CPU and less than 40MB of memory on 2020 M1 Macbook Air)
 - Easy to install/use, all you need to do is run the app, no configuration required!
-- Universal Application
+- Universal Application (on macOS)
 - Shows time elapsed (How far into the song you are)

 ## Usage

+### Windows (Coming soon)

+- Download the latest version (in Releases) and run the exe file!
+- That's it!
+You should now see a 🎵 icon in your system tray :)!

+### macOS

 - Download the latest version (in Releases), double click it, and move the .app "file" to your Applications folder (or wherever you wish.)
 - Run it (If you get an "Unidentified Developer" error, alt+click the application and then click Open.)